ktleary/invidi.link/README.md

 ### How it works

-invidilink uses monitor data provided by invidio.us to determine which instances are successfully serving videos.
+invidilink uses monitor data provided by invidio.io to determine which instances are successfully serving videos.
 The list is populated once per user session.

 ### Privacy